dansheffler/dtsheffler.com/_posts/2015-07-01-zettelkasten-goes-to-use.md

 ---
 title: Zettelkasten Goes to Use
+tags: [Link, Notetaking, Zettlekasten]
+summary: A link to Shawn Graham who is using my zettlekasten set up.
 ---

 After a few tweaks, I'm glad to see that Shawn Graham has my